 6. Check your tires: Tires which are too low on air can reduce your ability to control your car and will slow your braking time, and the same goes for tires that are low on tread.
 Before you start a long drive, check the air pressure and depth of the tread on your tires, and look for cracks along the walls.

-For assistance with a claim for money damages after you or a loved one are injured in an accident, contact the talented and seasoned Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a free evaluation of your claim, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).
+For assistance with a claim for money damages after you or a loved one are injured in an accident, contact a talented and seasoned Kingston auto accident attorney of Rusk, Wadlin, Heppner & Martuscello, LLP for a free evaluation of your claim, at 845-331-4100 (Kingston), or 845-236-4411 (Marlboro).